 With all the knowledge that’s out there now about exercise, there’s really no excuse for not achieving your fitness goals.
 You can’t argue that you don’t know what to do because there are hundreds of coaches offering thousands of different programs (pick one!).
 People love to say they don’t have time to work out, but there are dozens of routines that can be completed in minutes.

 The one defense I do hear come up again and again that has some merit is a lack of equipment.
 If you don’t have a gym membership or haven’t gotten around to outfitting your home with some dumbbells or bands, you have to train with your own body weight, and that can be confusing to people.
-Of course you can do pushups, pullups, situps, and body-weight squats, but they do get boring after a while.
-How do you challenge yourself with body-weight exercises alone, and keep your training interesting and evolving?
+Of course you can do pushups, pullups, situps, and body-weight squats—actually, our November 2015 covery guy Liam Hemsworth's regimen almost entirely consists of body wieght moves—but they do get boring after a while.
+So the question stands: How do you challenge yourself with body-weight exercises alone, and keep your training interesting and evolving?

-Here are 5 ways you can work out without weights.
+Here's how.
+We've compiled 5 ways to work out without weights.